- Bream Rig

 A Simple Ground Bait Dropper

-Take a paper bag (or a flimsy plastic bag), and put a rock in the bag with your groundbait.
+Method 1: Take a paper bag and put a rock in the bag with your groundbait.
 Tie the neck of the bag with cord, and lower the bag to the bottom.
 Give the cord a jerk and the rock will burst through the bag, deposit the groundbait and let the cord float up to the surface.
 Remember to take plenty of rocks and bags – you only get to use them once!
+The paper bags soon dissolve in water.

 Braid Line Breakages